nuta/operating-system-in-1000-lines/website/en/10-process.md

 # Process

 A process is an instance of an application.
-Each process has its own independent execution context and resources such as a virtual address space.
+Each process has its own independent execution context and resources, such as a virtual address space.

 > [!NOTE]
 >